radulle/ngx-deploy-npm/README.md

 - **optional**
 - Default: `false` (string)
 - Example:
-  - `nx deploy` – Angular project is build in production mode before the deployment
+  - `nx deploy` – The library is built in production mode before the deployment
-  - `nx deploy --no-build` – Angular project is NOT build
+  - `nx deploy --no-build` – The library is NOT built, but the deployment process is being made

 Skip build process during deployment.
-This can be used when you are sure that you haven't changed anything and want to deploy with the latest artifact.
+This option is useful when the building process is handled by something else.
 This command causes the `--build-target` setting to have no effect.

 #### --package-version